Jean-Pierre Boyer: Unification of Hispaniola

-American black migration

 Boyer, and his assistants, Joseph Balthazar Inginac and Jonathas Granville, were deeply involved with the massive migration of black Americans to Haiti in 1824.
 Yet, this event did not happen in a vacuum.
 Neither did the migrants respond reflexively to the promises the Haitian government offered.
 The migration is often called a failure because of the 6,000 (or more) migrants, a couple thousand of those emigrants returned to the U.S. However, those who stayed often had a different assessment of the migration.
 The term failure, then, should be applied to the prospects the Haitian government had with the migrants and the idea many white philanthropists in the U.S. had of relocating the entire black population out of the country.
-None of these two objectives were met.
+Neither of these two objectives were met.
 Yet, for the descendants of the migrants now living in the Peninsula of Samaná and those who also assimilated into the local culture, the migration gave them the opportunity to find new life on the island, and often, to interact in a wider black diaspora through commerce and industry—their knowledge of the English language gave them an edge in Haiti.

 The American Colonization Society (ACS) noticed the recruitment effort.
 Concerned that free blacks could never assimilate to the United States, its members founded their society in 1816 to "repatriate" American blacks to Africa, regardless of where they had been born.
 It was an uneasy collaboration between abolitionists and slaveholders, who approached the issue from differing viewpoints.
 The ACS planned colonization in what became Liberia for former slaves.
 In 1817 Loring D. Dewey toured the East Coast to recruit emigrants, starting in New York.
-The organization hoped to resettle 100,000 free people of color within 10 years.
+The organization hoped to resettle 100,000 free blacks within 10 years.